-A. City Council.
-The City Council shall have Design Review authority for any development consisting of more than 75,000 square feet of new non-residential floor area.
-Commented [Revision51]: Study Session discussion topic

-B. Planning Commission.
+- A. City Council.
+The City Council shall have Design Review authority for any development consisting of more than 75,000 square feet of new non-residential floor area. - B. Planning Commission.
 The Planning Commission shall have Design Review authority for the following projects: